CAPS has moved to the new Student Health and Counseling Center!

 Case Management Time: Peer consultation, documentation and reflective case management is an important value and practice for establishing and maintaining individual caseloads (e.g following up on urgent services clients, referrals, no shows) depending on need.
 All staff including interns have 5 hours of case management time where they can document clinical services, process any countertransference reactions alone or with another staff, and/or research best practices related to their current caseload.
 For example, interns may use this time to copy psychoeducational materials for clients or research the grief support groups nearby.

-Meetings with the Training Director: Interns meet with the training director one hour a week in the fall quarter and biweekly for the remainder of the internship.
+Meetings with the Training Director: Interns meet with the training director one hour biweekly in the fall quarter and monthly for the remainder of the internship.
 This meeting addresses any administrative matters related to the training program and/or to address other concerns regarding intern professional development.

-Intern support group: Interns meet one hour every week for peer support and discussion of issues that relate to the internship.
+Intern support group: Interns meet together one hour a week for peer support and discussion of issues that relate to the internship.

-Literature Review: Interns will complete a literature review and present to the clinical staff at the end of Fall quarter.
+Literature Review: Interns will complete a literature review and present to the supervisory team at the end of Fall quarter.
 Interns will demonstrate their ability to critically appraise scientific knowledge and disseminate the information to other professionals during a one-hour presentation.

 Dissertation/Doctoral Project: Interns are invited to share their dissertation/doctoral project to the clinical staff during the last month of internship.
 Interns are highly encouraged to use their professional development time and reach out any licensed psychologist on staff for support and guidance.